maoueh/cookbook-gitlab/doc/release/monthly.md

 Replace the version in [metadata](metadata.rb) with the new version.
 Example: If released GitLab version is 6.7, cookbook version is 0.6.7

+Update README.md with the latest version of software that is going to be installed.

 ## Create a tag

 Create an annotated tag `git tag -a vx.x.x -m 'Version x.x.x'` pointing to the commit with updated version.